-A.A., Hillsdale Free Will Baptist College B.A., School of the Ozarks M.L.S., The University of Oklahoma Contributor to Oklahoma State Association of Free Will Baptists: The First 100 Years 1908-2008, Moore, OK: Oklahoma State Association, 2009 Accreditation experience with the following agencies recognized by the U.S. Department of Education: North Central Association of Colleges and Schools (NCA) and Transnational Association of Christian

-Colleges and Schools (TRACS)
+A.A., Hillsdale Free Will Baptist College B.A., School of the Ozarks M.L.S., The University of Oklahoma Contributor to Oklahoma State Association of Free Will Baptists: The First 100 Years 1908-2008, Moore, OK: Oklahoma State Association, 2009 Accreditation experience with the following agencies recognized by the U.S. Department of Education: North Central Association of Colleges and Schools (NCA) and Transnational Association of Christian Colleges and Schools (TRACS) Randall University since 1977

-TIMOTHY EATON.
-Ph.
+TIMOTHY EATON, PH.
 D.